-Any CMU student (or Guest student from another institutions) who is at least 18 years old and will have completed one semester before they attend the program can apply online to Disney.
+Any CMU student (or Guest student from another institution) who is at least 18 years old and will have completed one semester before they attend the program can apply online to Disney.
 So, students can range from Freshman-Senior year and be from any major.

 Disney recruits one semester before the start of their next program, meaning that they will recruit in early fall (Sept-Oct) for their spring programs and early spring (Jan-Mar) for their fall programs.
-We suggest you apply the semester before, at the very beginning of a semester, when Disney opens their online application process for the program.
+We suggest you apply the semester before, at the very beginning of a semester when Disney opens their online application process for the program.
 Once open, they will recruit for approximately 6-8 weeks and then close it off.

 No, we have not seen any favorable pattern in more than 30 years that shows a better time to experience this program.
 Freshman students have received just as much out of the program as our seniors.
 Students will want to confer with their parents and academic advisors to look at more favorable academic schedules when they consider which Disney program to apply for.

 Disney is clear, these are not supervisory or managerial positions.
-These roles are entry level, seasonal employment positions with very high guest contact, and more responsibility and expectations than a normal entry level position.
-The training, work, cast member relationships, cultural and living experience and educational opportunities are what sets this program apart.
+These roles are entry-level, seasonal employment positions with very high guest contact, and more responsibility and expectations than a normal entry-level position.
+The training, work, cast member relationships, cultural and living experience, and educational opportunities are what sets this program apart.

 It’s a supervised work experience and training in a recreational/tourism facility for academic credit.
 The credit is earned like an independent study class or internship type of experience.
 Credit is earned primarily for the work experience.
 There are no Central Michigan University classes that you attend while participating in the Disney College Program.
-Each student earns credit for the entire Disney College Program experience at Disney, which include work, education, and living components.
+Each student earns credit for the entire Disney College Program experience at Disney, which includes work, education, and living components.

 Any student admitted to a college/university in the United States of America is eligible to register for fieldwork credit.
 This includes any major or year in school, freshman through senior year.